syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Triggers when the element is rotated
+Triggers when the diagram elements are rotated

 <table class="params">
 <thead>